AdrianP873/rpg-char-generator/README.md

 # rpg-char-generator
-Generates an RPG character with predefined stats based on the class you choose
+Web application that generates a character with predefined stats based on the class you choose.